-Francis was severely injured in a two-vehicle collision in Sammamish on January 11, 2002 that occurred after another driver struck her vehicle, which then sent the car crashing into a tree.
+Francis was severely injured in a two-vehicle collision in Sammamish on January 11, 2002 that occurred after a driver of a truck hit her vehicle, which then sent the car crashing into a tree.

 Francis, a 41-year-old mother of four children at the time of the crash, was driving southbound on Sahalee Way Northeast in Sammamish when she was struck by a vehicle that was pulling out of a neighborhood entrance and onto Sahalee Way.